Current planned works

 Flood recovery works.
 Test borehole drilling complete.
 Awaiting geotechnical report.

-Kings Forest developers will be closing part of the northbound lane on Tweed Coast Road near the Depot Road Intersection.
-The closure will occur between 10 am and 2:30 pm from Monday 14 April to Thursday 17 April.
+Kings Forest developers will be carrying out asphalt works on Tweed Coast Road near the Depot Road Intersection.
+The closure will occur between 10 am and 2:30 pm from Monday 28 April to Friday, 9 May 2025.
+Expect minor delays.

 For any queries email Simone Pulefale, Community Liaison Officer.